bufbuild-ru/docs/docs/format/tutorial/index.md

 ---

-# Format Protobuf files – Tutorial
+# Format Protobuf files quickstart

 > We recommend completing the [Buf CLI quickstart](../../cli/quickstart/) for an introduction to the `buf format` command.